alibinsarwar/dashboard-kit/README.md

-# Laravel Material Dashboard Package
+# Laravel Bootstrap 5 Dashboard Kit Package

 This package provides a Laravel integration for the Bootstrap 5 Dashboard Kit .
 It offers pre-built controllers, routes, public files (CSS, JS, images), and views to help you quickly set up an admin dashboard in your Laravel application.